-These Bluetooth truly wireless earbuds have an integrated microphone.
+These Bluetooth, truly wireless earbuds have an integrated microphone.

 The JLab Audio JBuds Air Executive's battery performance is disappointing.
 We measured one full hour less of playback than what JLab Audio specifies in the product specs, so the total battery time is likely shorter than what's advertised.
 They also don't have an auto-off timer or standby mode to help save power.
-On the upside, they charge pretty quickly, providing an hour of playback with just 15 minutes of charging.
+On the upside, they charge quickly, providing an hour of playback with just 15 minutes of charging.

 The JLab Audio JBuds Air Executive aren't compatible with a companion app; however, you can cycle through three different EQ presets directly on the earbuds themselves.

 The JLab Audio JBuds Air Executive are truly wireless earbuds that support Bluetooth 5.0.
-They have a fair bit of latency though, not only on PC but also on iOS and Android, so you might notice some audio lag when watching videos or playing games.
-However, certain apps and devices do seem to compensate a bit, so you might not notice it as much depending on your own personal use.
+They have a fair bit of latency, though, not only on PC but also on iOS and Android, so you might notice some audio lag when watching videos or playing games.
+However, certain apps and devices seem to compensate a bit, so you might not notice it as much depending on your personal use.

 These truly wireless earbuds are Bluetooth-only.